btn0s/strella/docs/PRD.md

 # Strella System Specification
-**Version:** 0.7
+**Version:** 0.8
 **Product Type:** Visual Development Environment (VDE)

 ## Overview

 Strella is the first IDE purpose-built for design engineers.
 It merges the visual structure of design tools with the logic and state management capabilities of programming environments.
 Components in Strella are authored visually, composed declaratively, and executed live via an embedded runtime—without requiring translation from design to code.
+Strella supports local-first, real-time collaboration, allowing multiple users to work on the same project simultaneously while ensuring data remains primarily stored on the user's machine.

-The core of Strella is its commitment to two complementary principles:
+The core of Strella is its commitment to **three** complementary principles:

 ### Code-Like Authorability